TRS120/SilentClean/README.md

-SilentClean is fully invisible Windows Cleaner and supports command-line arguments, it is perfect for automation with Task Scheduler
+SilentClean is fully invisible Windows Cleaner and supports command-line arguments, it is perfect for automation
 Optimization-Focused: Built to reduce micro-stuttering in games by freeing up cached memory

 Cleaning